rishabh-ink/voxel-hologram/readme.md

 * RequireJS should be used for all your style-guide components.
 * jQuery v~1.10 should be present as a RequireJS module.

 To use Voxel Hologram, follow these steps below.
-Follow the :blub: link to refer the [Voxel Hologram Example](https://github.com/rishabhsrao/voxel-hologram-example) project.
+Follow the :bulb: link to refer the [Voxel Hologram Example](https://github.com/rishabhsrao/voxel-hologram-example) project.

 1. Install Voxel Hologram by running: [:bulb:](https://github.com/rishabhsrao/voxel-hologram-example/blob/master/bower.json#L20)